stevehansell/Docugit/readme.md

 ####Running Docugit
 After initializing Docugit, commit the files with documentation.
 Simply run `docugit` from the project directory.
-The files will be read and Markdown versions with just your documentation will be created in the outside Git repo location, added, and commited with a Docugit commit message.
+The files will be read and Markdown versions with just your documentation will be created in the outside Git repo location, added, and committed with a Docugit commit message.